mohammad-azimi/mohammad-azimi/README.md

 - Hi, I’m Mohammad Azimi
-- Committed and detail-oriented Pupil, eager to work with the latest thechnologies, especially to collaborate and develop world changing solutions to modern world problems, interested in data analysis using cutting-edge machine learning algorithms and artificial
+- Committed and detail-oriented pupil eager to work with the latest technologies, especially in collaborating and developing world-changing solutions to modern problems.
+Passionate about data analysis using cutting-edge machine learning algorithms and artificial intelligence.
-  intelligence.
 - I’m currently learning Web & Artificial Intelligence
 - I’m looking to collaborate on Project of web and Artificial Intelligence
 - How to reach me mohammadazimi.com@gmail.com